-Due to popular demand, Bill will once again be touring Larks in Transit up and down the Kingdom, starting in Brighton on the 4th May 2019 and ending in Bournemouth on the 11th June 2019.
+Due to popular demand, Bill will once again be touring Larks in Transit up and down the Kingdom, starting in Brighton on the 4th May 2019 and ending in Dublin on the 14th June 2019.

 Tickets can be purchased using the individual venue ticket links below or all can be bought through Ticketmaster.